 Now with the availability of modern machine learning, deep learning, and reinforcement learning, the tools and techniques from both fields can be combined to take business process improvement and control to a higher level of performance.

-Our approach in Elmhurst University’s Masters in Data Science program is to focus the full power of today’s data science on creating value in organizational and other settings.
+Our approach in Elmhurst University’s Master’s in Data Science and Analytics program is to focus the full power of today’s data science on creating value in organizational and other settings.
 I welcome your thoughts on this post.

 About the Authors

 Jim Kulich, pictured, is a professor in the Department of Computer Science and Information Systems at Elmhurst University.
-Jim directs Elmhurst’s master’s program in data science and teaches courses to graduate students who come to the program from a wide range of professional backgrounds.
+Jim directs Elmhurst’s master’s program in data science and analytics and teaches courses to graduate students who come to the program from a wide range of professional backgrounds.
 John Aaron is an adjunct professor in Elmhurst’s Department of Computer Science and Information Systems and brings more than 20 years of experience as a project management consultant to the role.